You are in Oslo, Norway

-(16) There are interesting parallels between the professed modernist search for a non-arbitrary, natural, authentic language of design, and older theological speculations about the nature and implications of the allegedly non-arbitrary kind of the language the biblical Adam spoke in Paradise.
+(16) There are interesting parallels between the professed modernist search for a non-arbitrary, natural, authentic language of design, and older theological speculations about the nature and implications of the allegedly non-arbitrary kind of language the biblical spoke in Paradise.
 The speculations are discussed in Eco 2000 and Eco 1995.

 (18) Walter Gropius promoted already in the mid-1930s, in his book The new architecture and the Bauhaus, the Bauhaus school as the model of any future design education (Gropius 1935), on the account of its position as a spearhead of a historically necessary development.
 The Swiss architectural and design historian and theorist Sigfried Giedion attempted shortly after the WWII, even though unsuccessfully, to promote a world wide reform of architecture and design education on Bauhaus lines via United Nations Educational, Scientific and Cultural Organization (UNESCO), established two years earlier in Paris; cf. Giedion 1949.
 The subsequent modernist monopolization of design education was undoubtedly helped both by the status quo dislocations that come in the wake of every war, and by the widely popularized claims that the new modernist aesthetic was the historically necessary idiom the Modern Man has been waiting for.
 The general acceptance of the latter claim may explain why there has been little research interest in following the concrete steps that led to the establishment of the modernist education monopoly, and the modernist aesthetic dominance.